joelbirchler/speak-tac-toe/README.md

 # speak-tac-toe

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A small project for a mental/spoken Tic-Tac-Toe referee.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Joel Birchler

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.